Hans Wittwer: Life and work

 While working together at the Bauhaus, Wittwer and Meyer led the design and construction of the ADGB Trade Union School in Bernau bei Berlin (1928–1930).
 Students from all areas of the Bauhaus were involved in this work.
 In 2017, the ADGB school, which is considered an outstanding example of Bauhaus functionalist architecture, was inscribed as part of the World Heritage Site called the Bauhaus and its Sites in Weimar, Dessau and Bernau.

 Following conflicts with Meyer, in 1929 Wittwer left the Bauhaus to become Head of Architecture at Kunstgewerbeschule Burg Giebichenstein, a vocational arts college in Halle, now the Burg Giebichenstein Kunsthochschule Halle (Burg Giebichenstein University of Art and Design).
 He was offered the post by the former Bauhaus teacher Gerhard Marcks, who was the Rector of school.
 Wittwer also managed the Interior Design studio at school, which operated separately from the Architecture Department.
 He was also employed as an architectural consultant to the municipality of Merseburg.
-A number of other people from the Bauhaus also taught at the school, including Benita Koch-Otte, Marguerite Friedländer and Erich Consemüller.
+A number of other Bauhaus graduates also taught at the school, including Benita Koch-Otte, Marguerite Friedländer and Erich Consemüller.
 Consemüller was also employed in Wittwer's private architectural office in Halle.

 At the same time, he also worked as an architect for Leipzig/Halle Airport, designing a glass-walled airport restaurant, built 1930–1931.
 It had light fittings made in the Kunstgewerbeschule metal workshop, led by Karl Müller, curtains from the weaving workshop led by Koch-Otte and the "Hermes" crockery service designed by Friedländer.
 The building, along with most of the airport, was destroyed in a World War II air raid on 16 April 1944.

 In 1933, when the Nazis came to power, Wittwer was dismissed from both the art school and his consultant role to Merseburg city council.
 Marcks, Consemüller, Koch-Otte, Friedländer and others were also dismissed from the art school at the same time.
 He stayed in Halle for another year, working as a self-employed architect.
 In 1934 he returned to Basel where he worked for his parents' company and no longer practised architecture.
 He died there on 19 March 1952, aged 58.